MyTB444/2D-Platformer-Final-Year-Project/diary.md

 -13/11/2024
 I am still working on script modularity.
 I will be adding few character and enemies to this game, having separate scripts for everysingle one is a terrible idea.
 I need good player/enemy scripts that will be inherited by personalized classes.
 Today, i have improved my player script and added follow ai on the enemies.

+-14/11/2024
+Enemies can now jump and they have animations.
+Intead of destroying them immediately we have a death animation.
+They fall off the platform when killed.